-April Peveteaux, writing for The Stir, says the best jobs for moms don’t require scrambling for childcare or going out on the road, or have blatant pay discrimination.
+April Peveteaux, writing for The Stir, says the best jobs for moms don’t require scrambling for childcare, commuting, or have pay discrimination.
 She says jobs that are meaningful are important to moms who are spending time away from children.

 Jobs You Never Thought Were Work-From-Home

 With advancing technology and social media, many more jobs can be done from home than ever before.
 Jobs you might not think of as being done from home include senior bilingual technical advisor, nonprofit director, grant writer, online fitness coach, and RN nurse coach.

 What Working Moms Need

 Glamajama CEO and founder and author of “The Working Mom Manifesto” Heather Schuck says moms need jobs that allow them to take care of their families and pursue their work passions in fulfilling, lower stress ways.
 Plus, she says moms deserve to be happy at work where flexibility and a culture that values family prevails.

 One of the 10 best jobs for work/life balance that Schuck recommends is entrepreneur.
 She advises moms that starting a business can be the quickest way to fulfilling their needs for flexible, rewarding careers.
 Schuck says that home and/Internet-based opportunities offer economical means to an alternate work schedule.